 The determinant of the gender of the child is the fertilization procedure of the male’s X- Y-chromosome.
-The reproductive system of the mother consists of X-chromosome and the sperm of the male consists of X chromosomes & Y chromosomes.
+The reproductive system of the mother consists of X-chromosomes and the sperm of the male consists of X-chromosomes and Y-chromosomes.
 So, if the ovum is fertilized by the Y chromosome it’s a male child and if the ovum is fertilized by the X chromosome, it will be a girl.

 The physiology of the mother is not a determinant of the gender of the child, as per the science of Embryology, so the child’s gender solely depends on the male sperms.
 However, Vedic science vindicates otherwise.

 The mother’s ovum has an option of making a choice of the kind of chromosome in the sperm and discarding the other, hence the mother’s anatomy also plays a significant role.

 Ayurvedic researches and studies that highly hinge on astrological conventions vindicate that the ovum released from the left ovary may attract the X chromosome sperm, consequently resulting in the birth of a girl whereas the right ovary will attract Y-chromosomes, thus resulting in the birth of a boy.

 It has been vindicated through various studies of modern embryology that the ovary can release ovum from the left side or the right side during the initial 10 to 12 days of the menstruation period for fertilization.
 However Vedic science states that the side from which the ovum is released depends on one’s horoscope and the alignment of stars & planets at that particular time.

 Below is an effective and prevalent method used to control the gender of your child and this method work successfully, 4 out of 5 times.

 The Science of breath gender selection method